Title: The Flat Rock Dam Drowning Incident

 Plot Location:

-On May 30, 1901, most residents of Philadelphia were probably celebrating Decoration Day – a day set aside to acknowledge, commemorate and honor those who fought and died in the Civil War.
-Years later, after World War I, it would be renamed Memorial Day.
+On Thursday, May 30, 1901, most residents of Philadelphia were probably celebrating Decoration Day.
+It was the traditional date that was set aside to acknowledge, mourn, and honor those who fought and died in the Civil War.
+Years later it would become a federal holiday, renamed Memorial Day, and moved to a Monday so people could enjoy a three-day weekend.

-A group of teens and young adults, all members of the Elm Social Club, planned a day’s outing at Rose Glen along the Schuylkill River in Philadelphia.
-The group traveled to the scenic area, enjoyed a picnic lunch, and then ventured out onto the river in two rented rowboats.
+A group called the Elm Social Club used the time for recreation just as many do today.
+Composed of teens and young adults, they arrived at Rose Glen along the Schuylkill River in Philadelphia.
+After a picnic lunch, some of them ventured out onto the river in two rented rowboats.

 Reaching the crest of the dam, the now frantic passengers stood up and the rowboat plunged into the rushing water and dropped 12 feet to the rocks below.
 Witnesses to the accident reported that none of the girls resurfaced, one boy attempted to swim to shore but perished before reaching safety, and another boy who had clung to the boat was rescued almost a half mile down the river.